-Binary plasmids capable of expressing two genes from the same TDNA (duel expressers) were made by Jim Lincoln in the Gilchrist lab and are of the general form shown in figure 1.
-All dual gene plasmids are transformed into Agrobacterium strain EHA105 for transformation into grape.
-As a check on stability of the duel expresser binary plasmid, the plasmid was re-isolated from two Agrobacterium colonies for each construct and the plasmid transformed into E. coli.
-Six E. coli colonies from each Agrobacterium isolated plasmid (for a total of 12) are then analyzed by restriction digest to confirm that the plasmid in Agrobacterium is not rearranged.
-Table 2 shows the status of the constructs with regard to the UCD transformation facility of which six dual constructs are now being introduced into the 1103 root stock.
+Binary plasmids capable of expressing two genes from the same TDNA (duel expressers) have been made and are of the general form shown in Figure 1.
+All plasmids were transformed into Agrobacterium strain EHA105, the transformation strain for grape plant transgenics.
+As a check on stability of the duel expresser binary plasmid, the plasmid was isolated from two Agrobacterium colonies for each construct and the plasmid was used to transform E. coli.
+Six E. coli colonies from each Agrobacterium isolated plasmid (for a total of 12 for each construct) were analyzed by restriction digest to confirm that the plasmid in Agrobacterium is not rearranged.
+Table 2 shows when the constructs were delivered to the UCD transformation facility.
+Each dual protective gene plasmid will be introduced into embryogenic grapevine culture in a single transformation, i.e., conventional grapevine transformation in the Parsons Transformation Facility.
+The progress for each line is shown in Figure 2.